Think-N-Kreate-Ltd/AGIS-control-firmware/description.md

 - solve:
     - disable the motor control by keypad when doing homing

-## fix: the comfirm msgbox pop up when in monitor screen
+## fix: the confirm msgbox pop up when in monitor screen
 - condition and detail:
     - while in monitor screen, press F2, go back to input screen, msgbox pop up
     - because the newly added remind msgbox is outside the condition